lineageos4microg/docker-lineage-cicd/README.md

 Once you can run the [`hello-world` image][docker-helloworld] you're ready to start!

+## What does Docker build

+Docker will produce two files in the `zips` directory:
+1. The main ROM zip file e.g. `lineage-20.0-20230702-microG-<device-name>.zip`.
+This file can be flashed from recovery as described in the next section.
+2. A `-image.zip` file e.g. `lineage-20.0-20230702-microG-<device-name>-images.zip`, containing a custom recovery image and any other images needed or mentioned in the LineageOS installation instructions.

 ## How can I build LineageOS?

 Before you start, make sure you have the latest version of our Docker image: